HouseElves/kanji_time_public/docs/source/data/kanji_svg.rst

   - loads SVG stroke data for a glyph on demand,
   - parses stroke paths, labels, and radicals from XML, and,
-  - pffers methods to draw step-by-step stroke sequences, labeled characters, and ruled practice strips
+  - offers methods to draw step-by-step stroke sequences, labeled characters, and ruled practice strips

 Clients can call: